Maxim-Mazurok/google-api-typings-generator/gapi.client.dataportability-v1beta/readme.md

     // Move a copy of your Maps activity.
     'https://www.googleapis.com/auth/dataportability.myactivity.maps',

-    // Move a copy of your search activity.
+    // Move a copy of your Google Search activity.
     'https://www.googleapis.com/auth/dataportability.myactivity.search',

     // Move a copy of your Shopping activity.